 Science is uncovering more and more evidence that what we eat affects our brains.
-There's even evidence that obesity has real consequences in the brain -- increased oxidative stress and decreased production of antioxidants, inflamed fatty tissue -- which are similar to the normal biological processes associated with aging.
+There's even evidence that obesity has real consequences for our bodies, among them, increased oxidative stress, decreased production of antioxidants, and inflamed fatty tissue.
+All of these are similar to the normal biological processes associated with aging.
 Scientists just discovered an even stronger correlation in a newly published study.

-Published in the journal of Neurobiology of Aging, the study found big differences between the brains of obese and lean middle-aged people.
-527 participants between the ages of 20 and 87 were observed by researchers at the University of Cambridge over the course of 5 years.
+Published in the journal of Neurobiology of Aging in 2016, the results of the study suggest there is a big difference between the brains of obese and lean middle-aged people.
+Five hundred and twenty participants between the ages of 20 and 87 were observed by researchers at the University of Cambridge over the course of 5 years.
 The average age of the participants was 54.
-The research team divided the participants into three weight groups (lean, overweight, obese) and monitored the participants' overall brain patterns via MRI scans at regular intervals over the duration of the testing period.
+The research team divided the data into two groups (lean and overweight) and monitored the participants' overall brain patterns via MRI scans at regular intervals over the duration of the testing period.